Fabrication and Processing of Advanced Ceramic Materials

-Most popular technique to produce relatively simple shapes of ceramic products in large numbers is combination of compaction and sintering.
-For example: electronic ceramics, magnetic ceramics, cutting tools, etc.
+The most popular technique to produce relatively simple shapes of ceramic products in large numbers is a combination of compaction and sintering.
+For example electronic ceramics, magnetic ceramics, cutting tools, etc.

-Compaction process is used to make green ceramics that have respectable strength and can be handled and machined.
-Time for compaction process varies from within a minute to hours depending on the complexity and size of the product.
+The compaction process is used to make green ceramics that have respectable strength and can be handled and machined.
+The time for the compaction process varies from within a minute to hours depending on the complexity and size of the product.
 Basically compaction process involves applying equal pressure in all directions to a mixture of ceramic powder to increase its density.

 In some cases, compaction involves the application of pressure using oil/fluid at room temperatures, called cold iso-static pressing (CIP).
 Then the green ceramic is sintered with or without pressure.
 CIP is used to achieve higher ceramic density or where the compaction of more complex shapes is required.